riscv/sail-riscv/doc/ReadingGuide.md

   levels, registers and register access, interrupt and exception definitions and numbering, and types used to define memory accesses.

-- `riscv_sys.sail` describes M-mode and S-mode CSRs, interrupt and exception delegation and dispatch, and handling privilege transitions.
-In addition, this file contains functions to handle the reading and writing of CSRs with WPRI, WLRL and WARL fields;
+- `riscv_sys_regs.sail` describes the privileged architectural state, viz.
+M-mode and S-mode CSRs, and contains helpers to interpret their content, such as WLRL and WARL fields.  `riscv_sys_control.sail` describes interrupt and exception delegation and dispatch, and the handling of privilege transitions.
-  more details are provided in comments in the file.

-  Since these functions are intended to capture platform-specific functionality, future versions of the model might separate these functions out into a separate platform-defined file.
+  Since WLRL and WARL fields are intended to capture platform-specific functionality, future versions of the model might separate their handling functions out into a separate platform-defined file.
 The current implementation of these functions usually implement the same behavior as the Spike emulator.

 - `riscv_platform.sail` contains platform-specific functionality for